 Limit on alternative tax NOL deduction.
-If the corporation carries back any portion of an alternative tax NOL (ATNOL) based on an NOL carryback attributable to qualified disaster losses, qualified GO Zone losses, qualified disaster recovery assistance losses, or qualified disaster recovery assistance losses, the 90%-of-alternative-minimum-taxable-income (AMTI) limit does not apply to such portion of the alternative tax NOL deduction (ATNOLD).
-To determine the ATNOLD for the carryback year, see section 56(d)(1)(A).
+If the corporation carries back any portion of an alternative tax NOL (ATNOL) based on an NOL carryback attributable to qualified disaster losses, qualified GO Zone losses, qualified recovery assistance losses, qualified disaster recovery assistance losses, or an applicable 2008 or 2009 NOL for which the corporation elected a 3, 4, or 5-year carryback period, the 90%-ofalternative-minimum-taxable-income (AMTI) limit does not apply to such portion of the alternative tax NOL deduction (ATNOLD).
+To determine the ATNOLD for the carryback year. see section 56(d)(1)(A).
 Also, see the Instructions for Form 4626.